 Raccoons are nocturnal creatures, meaning they are active at night and rest during the day.
 During the nighttime, raccoons generally hunt and forage for food.
 Although primarily nocturnal, they can venture out in the day from time to time for specific food resources.
-In america, these food sources are commonly turning out to be residential and urban garbage cans, Rat Poop, and dumpsters.
+In america, these food sources are commonly turning out to be residential and urban garbage cans, Iguana Removal, and dumpsters.

 Raccoons traveling and act in colonies; usually comprising their own kin.
 The beginning of the year has proven to be their breeding period.
 The males don’t partake in raising the raccoon pups, therefore females separate after reproduction.
 Raising baby raccoons isn’t a terribly risky time time for female raccoons; largely because raccoons have very few predators.
 This doesn’t mean that they can’t be subjected to danger.